apache/cloudstack-documentation/source/plugins/nicira-plugin.rst

 Network Offerings
 ~~~~~~~~~~~~~~~~~

-Using the Nicira NVP plugin requires a network offering with Virtual
+Using the Nicira NVP plugin requires a Network offering with Virtual
 Networking enabled and configured to use the NiciraNvp element.
 Typical
 use cases combine services from the Virtual Router appliance and the
 Nicira NVP plugin.